Yale Bowl

-The Yale Bowl Stadium inspired the design and naming of the Rose Bowl, from which is derived the name of college football's post-season games (bowl games) and the NFL's Super Bowl.
+The Yale Bowl inspired the design and naming of the Rose Bowl, from which is derived the name of college football's post-season games (bowl games) and the NFL's Super Bowl.

-In 1973 and 1974, the stadium hosted the New York Giants of the National Football League, as Yankee Stadium was renovated into a baseball-only venue and Giants Stadium was still in the planning and construction stages; the team was able to move to Shea Stadium in 1975.
+In 1973 and 1974, the stadium hosted the New York Giants of the National Football League, as Yankee Stadium was renovated into a baseball-only venue.
+The Giants shared Shea Stadium in 1975 with the Jets and baseball Mets and Yankees (who were playing at Shea while Yankee Stadium was being renovated), then moved into new Giants Stadium in 1976.

 History

 Ground was broken on the stadium in August 1913.
 Fill excavated from the field area was used to build up a berm around the perimeter to create an elliptical bowl.
 The facade was designed to partially echo the campus's Neo-Gothic design, and, as with some central campus buildings, acid was applied to imitate the effects of aging.

 It was the first bowl-shaped stadium in the country, and inspired the design of such stadiums as the Rose Bowl, the Los Angeles Memorial Coliseum, and Michigan Stadium.
 It was declared a National Historic Landmark in 1987 for its role in football history.

 The Yale Bowl's designer, Charles A. Ferry, for unknown reasons chose not to include locker rooms (or restrooms).
 Players dress in the Smilow Field Center and walk 200 yd to the field.
 When the NFL's Giants played at the stadium (1973, 1974), the pro players disliked the arrangement, but Yale players reportedly enjoy the walk.
 Fans cheer for the team as it marches to the stadium while the Yale Band plays, a tradition known as the "Bulldog Walk."

 The Bowl's first game, on November 21, 1914, drew more than 68,000 spectators, who watched the Bulldogs lose 36–0 to rival Harvard.

 In 1958, a new scoreboard was installed; its distinctive clock was arranged vertically instead of horizontally.